 It’s no surprise to see Tesla leading major automakers in the deployment of artificial intelligence (AI).
 The California-based car maker is arguably the most innovative company in the world.

 Tesla’s innovation strategy has resulted in an extremely high level of in-car hardware and software integration.
-Most other automakers have yet to adopt such cutting-edge tech, let alone unleash the potential of AI and deep learning.
+Most other automakers have yet to adopt such cutting-edge technology, let alone unleash the potential of AI and deep learning.

 Defining the Tesla Innovation Culture

 The deep-rooted Tesla innovation culture sets the business apart – even among top-tier competitors.
-Here are the key areas that contribute to Tesla’s position among the elite.
+Here are the key factors that contribute to Tesla’s position among the elite.

 Additionally, beyond Musk, the Tesla leadership is packed with innovative individuals who’ve made it the world’s most valuable car maker.
 Key figures include Tesla co-founder JB Straubel, who was Chief Technology Officer (CTO) until 2019.
 And also Beth Davies, who stood as former Director of Learning and Development at Tesla, as well as previously holding senior roles at Apple and Microsoft.

 Both Straubel and Davies were key contributors to Tesla’s innovation.
-Their signature efforts supported Tesla’s growth as it became the world leader in electric automobiles.
-You’ll find more details about both JB Straubel and Beth Davies at the end of this article.
+Their signification efforts supported Tesla’s growth as it became the world leader in electric automobiles.